Losant/losant-docs/docs/getting-started/walkthrough.md

 ## Step 4: Requesting Weather Data

-In this step, we're going to use a [Structure workflow](/workflows/overview/) to periodically request weather data from Forecast.io and store it using our new virtual device.
+In this step, we're going to use a [Losant workflow](/workflows/overview/) to periodically request weather data from Forecast.io and store it using our new virtual device.

 Create a new workflow from the `Workflows` main menu.